cxd/topic_model_ui_prototype/README.md

 ![Train Model History](docs/images/train_nn02.png)

 The model is also evaluated against the test set partition (the percentage for the partition sizes is defined at the top of the screen).
 The test outcome is presented at the bottom of the page below the training results.
+Note also the tensorflow ui is started on the port specified in the options at the top of the page.

 ![Train Results](docs/images/train_nn03.png)